As we welcome Ramadan 2023, let’s learn more about Ramadan’s significance and beautiful traditions.

 Ramadan is a period of devotion and worship for Muslims, irrespective of which part of the world they are in.
 The auspicious month of Ramadan is marked by day-long fasting throughout the month.
-During Ramadan, Muslims dedicate themselves to introspection, praying, charity, self-restraint and more.
+During Ramadan, Muslims dedicate themselves to introspection, praying, charity, and self-restraint.
+They greet each other by saying Ramadan Kareem or Ramadan Mubarak and pray for the good health and happiness of their loved ones.
 With honest intentions, good deeds, reciting of Quran, and regular praying, Muslims seek and receive countless blessings and rewards from the Almighty.

 This blog tries to outline the history, traditions, and significance of Ramadan in Islamic culture.